The Ab Revolution™

 Practical test

-- Send documentation of teaching, with with one "success story" of how at least one student used The Ab Revolution to improve daily living or sports/recreation
+• Send at least one "success story" of how students used The Ab Revolution to improve daily living or sports/recreation

-- Benefit the Ab Revolution™ method through getting it recognized for certification through a new agency, recognized for insurance reimbursement, or CECs.
+• Benefit the Ab Revolution™ method through getting it recognized for insurance reimbursement or CECs.

-- Publish one article or interview for any magazine, newspaper or newsletter showing understanding of the positive benefits of The Ab Revolution.
+• Publish one article or interview for any magazine, newspaper or newsletter showing understanding of the benefits and real life applications of The Ab Revolution.

 AB REVOLUTION™ CODE OF ETHICS